Mom, it’s time for the quiz again!

 And now for the one and only…

-Mom, there’s already a fictitious person named Rosanne Rosannadanna!
+Mom, there’s already a fictitious person named Roseann Rosannadanna!

-Well this is a different fictitious Rosanne Rosannadanna!
-Ahem: A Mr. Richard Fedder from Fort Lynn, New Jersey writes: Dear Rosanne Rosannadanna….
+A Mr. Richard Fedder from Fort Lynn, New Jersey writes: Dear Roseann Rosannadanna….

 Mom!
 You’re stealing Gilda Radner’s character from “Saturday Night Live”!